 "I think the Navy brings their vast experience of operating in a Department of Defense environment," said Coast Guard Chief Operations Specialist John Leary.
 "And the Coast Guard will bring its unique international boarding authority that we have for international activities.
 Plus, we have more experience manning ships with smaller crews."

 Inside the ship, the crew sleeps in three-man staterooms, a major difference from the large communal compartments on most naval ships.
 The ship can also be configured to accommodate a crew of men and women.

-For more information on the Sea Fighter and related topics, check out the links on the next page.
+For more information on the Sea Fighter and related topics, check out the links below.